verifythis/verifythis.github.io/online-event-dec.md

 Elvira Albert and her team are working on resource analysis, and they use this to model gas-based properties of smart contracts.

-Jonas S. remarks that the transfer contract including its possible revert is the most interesting one, because it is hard to compute the weakest precondition for this one.
+Jonas Schiffl remarks that the transfer contract including its possible revert is the most interesting one, because it is hard to compute the weakest precondition for this one.
 The weakest precondition depends on the execution (i.e. a dynamic property).
 But as Wolfgang remarks, you